 Here is how you can avoid some of the pitfalls:

-- Pick the right tasks such as repetitive jobs, resources for self-service, FAQs, knowledge bases, etc. that need automation which also prevents you from alienating your customers
+- Pick the right tasks such as repetitive jobs, resources for self-service, FAQs, knowledge bases, etc. that can be automated with a knowledge base software which also prevents you from alienating your customers

-- Merge your service channels by converting into an omnichannel strategy to collaborate from effectively and efficiently ensuring that information silos do not happen
+- Merge your service channels by converting them into an omnichannel strategy to collaborate effectively and efficiently ensuring that information silos do not happen

 - Automation should be undertaken to support your human team and not as a substitute for your live agents